vtjc2002/LearnAI-Bootcamp/lab02.2-building_bots/4_Publish_and_Register.md

 A bot created using the Microsoft Bot Framework can be hosted at any publicly-accessible URL.
 For the purposes of this lab, we will register our bot using [Azure Bot Service](https://docs.microsoft.com/en-us/bot-framework/bot-service-overview-introduction).

 Navigate to the portal.
 In the portal, click "Create a resource" and search for "bot".
 Select Web App Bot, and click create.
 For the name, you'll have to create a unique identifier.
 I recommend using something along the lines of PictureBot[i][n] where [i] is your initials and [n] is a number (e.g. mine would be PictureBotamt40).
 Put in the region that is closest to you.
 For pricing tier, select F0, as that is all we will need for this workshop.
-Set the bot template to Basic (C#), and configure a new App service plan (put it in the same location as your bot).
-It doesn't matter which template you choose, because we will overwrite it with our PictureBot.
+Don't change the bot template from the default "Basic (C#)", we will overwrite it with our PictureBot.
+Configure a new App service plan (put it in the same location as your bot).
 You can choose to turn Application Insights on or off.
+Do not change or click on "Microsoft App ID and password", we will get to that later.
 Click create.

 ![Create an Azure Bot Service](./resources/assets/CreateBot.png)

-You have just published a very simple EchoBot with their template.
+You have just deployed a very simple EchoBot with their template.
 What we will do next is publish our PictureBot to this bot service.

 First we need to grab a few keys.
 Go to the Web App Bot you just created (in the portal).
 Under App Service Settings, select **Application Settings** and scroll down to the App settings section.
 Grab the MicrosoftAppId and MicrosoftAppPassword.
 You will need them in a moment.